Linear superposition as a core theorem of quantum empiricism: Numeri

-and, to avoid ambiguity, let us replace the binary composition symbol $\uplus$ with a new symbol~$\Uplus$ for objects~\eqref{nmPsi}:
+and, to avoid ambiguity, replace the binary"=composition symbols $\{\uplus,\Uplus\}$ with a new symbol~$\Tplus$ for objects~\eqref{nmPsi}:

-The previously dropped primitives $\statePsi$, $\statePhi$ have been restored here, since they will be further needed for theory's invariance (sects.~\ref{C},~\ref{C*}), although they are still unnecessary at the moment.
+The previously dropped primitives $\statePsi$, $\statePhi$ have been restored here, since they will be further needed for theory's covariance (sects.~\ref{C},~\ref{C*}), although they are still unnecessary at the moment.

-It is not accidental that we spoke of `numerical labeling' the brace (p.~\pageref{labeling}), since the question of arithmetic on them has not yet arisen.
-Although $\nu$"=statistics---the real $\bbR$"=numbers---are already involved, their use was based on the accustomed perception of a number.
-In accordance with pr.~\hyperlink{II}{\red\textbf{\textsf{II}}}, the number formalization of ensemble empiricism should be considered in greater detail.
+It is not accidental that we spoke of ``numeral labeling'' the brace (p.~\pageref{labeling}), since the question of arithmetic on them had not yet arisen.
+Although $\fr$"=statistics""---the real $\bbR$"=numbers""---are already involved, their use was based on an accustomed perception of the number.
+In accordance with pr.~\hyperlink{II}{\red\textbf{\textsf{II}}}, the numerical formalization of ensemble empiricism should be considered in greater detail.